aarobel/Surface-Expression-Of-Low-Basal-Friction/README.md

 - **topography_ridge_figure.m**: Uses the output files produced by **topography_ridge_simulation.m** to reproduce Figure 3 in the paper.
 Plots the surface slope over the distance upstream of the grounding line for the ctl, shlw1, shlw5, shlw10, stp1, stp5, and stp10 scenarios.

 ## Algorithm Code
-The along-flow distance algorithm aims to find a nearest neighbor slope break point and nearest along-flow slope break point from a linear interpolation between the nearby slope break points.
+**along_flow_distance_algorithm.m** works to find a nearest neighbor slope break point and nearest along-flow slope break point for all of the flexure points in the data set.

 - Inputs: The inputs for this algorithm include the flexure point and slope break point datasets from Li and others (2022) along with data from BedMachine.
 Due to size constraints, we are unable to share the BedMachine dataset, so the script allows for users to process their own BedMachine data.
 This will result in the sfc_dx, sfc_dy, bed_x, and bed_y inputs described below.
 To download the BedMachine data, visit nsidc.org/data and search for MEaSUREs BedMachine Antarctica.
 Download the netcdf filetype for the entire catchment.
 Our study used BedMachine Version 3.